 Install the glass panels in reverse order of their removal.

 Lift an Inner Glass Panel up into the clearance notch and swing the lower edge of the glass panel against the firebox gasket.
-Set a glass clamp into place and hold it loosely into place with a retaining bolt.
-DO NOT tighten the retaining bolt yet.

 Repeat Step 1 with the remaining Inner Glass Panels.